kmahyyg/DFIR4vSphere-go/pkg/subcmds/full-help.md

 ## support_bundle

-Params: `(output=filepath) (selected_host=all)`
+Params: `(selected_host=all)`

 Generate and download support bundle from vCenter VCSA or ESXi.
-Will ask you storage path and which host you would like to cover.
+Will ask you which host you would like to cover.

+However, for standalone ESXi Host, `selected_host` will be ignored. for vCenter, it still NEEDs TO BE TESTED.